Logos-Cell-Stewardship-and-Support/exit-to-logos/docs/tactical_plan.md

 ## 🤝 Contributor Funnel (Invisible, but Real)

 - No Discord bots, no pixel trackers.
-- Onboarding happens through Waku, lore invites, GitHub, and word of mouth.
+- Onboarding happens through Waku, lore invites, GitHub, email opt ins and word of mouth.
 - Identity is optional and reputation is earned through action.

 | Role | Description |